gevorgii/gevorgii.github.io/_pages/cv.md

 Education
 ======
+* PhD in Economics, UC Berkeley, 2023-
+* M.Phil in Economics, University of Oxford, 2022
 * B.A. in Applied Mathematics (with Data Science), UC Berkeley, 2020
-* M.Phil in Economics, University of Oxford, 2022

 Work experience